AHASR96/About-Me/README.md

 My experience spans several disciplines, but I remain aware of how much there is still to learn.
 I aim to improve through practical work, careful study and projects that solve real problems.

 Rather than treating software, engineering, manufacturing and science as separate subjects, I am interested in understanding how they connect and how knowledge from one discipline can strengthen work in another.

+My long-term goal is not simply to collect technologies or qualifications, but to develop a deeper understanding of how software, electronics, mechanical systems and the life sciences can be combined to create useful and well-engineered solutions.
 ```